DaveParillo/cisc192-reader/docs/_sources/chapter3/functions.rst.txt

 -  You can have one function call another function.
 In this case, ``main`` calls ``three_line`` and three_line calls ``new_line``.
    Again, this is common and useful.

+-  The space between the function name and the function parentheses ``()`` is not required.
+These space is included here to make it easier to see, but in most book examples, you will see no space after the function name.

 -  In ``three_line`` I wrote three statements all on the same line, which is syntactically legal (remember that spaces and new lines usually don’t